-Children and young people with visual impairments – many of whom have additional disabilities – are at the heart of The Amber Trust’s work.
+Children and young people with vision impairments – many of whom have additional disabilities – are at the heart of The Amber Trust’s work.
 Their welfare is paramount.
 The Amber Trust believes that all children and young people regardless of age, disability, gender, race, ethnicity, sexual orientation or identity, or religious belief have the right to equal protection from all types of harm or abuse.

-The Amber Trust adopts the definition used in the Children Act 2004 and the Department for Education guidance document, Working Together to Safeguard Children 2018, which define safeguarding and protecting the welfare of children as:
+The Amber Trust adopts the definition used in the Children Act 2004 and the Department for Education guidance document, Keeping Children Safe in Education’ (2022), which define safeguarding and protecting the welfare of children as:

 - protecting children from maltreatment;